Assessing the potential of LIGO-India in resolving the Hubble tension: Method

 \subsection{Electromagnetic follow-up}

 To follow up on GW events that satisfy our detection criteria and detect associated kilonovae, we employ \texttt{gwemopt}~\cite{coughlin2018,coughlin2019} for planning and scheduling the EM follow-up campaign.
-This toolkit utilizes the spatial probability skymaps associated with GW event generated using \texttt{BAYESTAR}~\cite{singer_bayestar2016}.
-First, a skymap is subdivided into tiles that cover the telescope’s FOV.
-Then in each tile, the integrated spatial probability $T_{ij}$ is calculated as a function of right ascension ($\alpha$) and declination ($\delta$) as
+This toolkit utilizes the spatial probability skymaps associated with GW events generated using a low-latency sky localization toolkit called \texttt{BAYESTAR}~\cite{singer_bayestar2016}.
+First, a skymap is subdivided into tiles that cover the FOV of the telescope.
+Then in each tile, the integrated spatial probability $T_{ij}$ is calculated as a function of the right ascension ($\alpha$) and the declination ($\delta$) as

 for the event's sky location probability $L_{\rm GW}(\alpha,\delta)$.